 - Popular themes like Shopkins, Pokemon, Emoji, Minions, Princesses and more.

 - A dedicated Party host to oversee the party fun and guide the creative process.

-- FREE party invitations – pick up in studio or download online.
+- Party invitations (or choose a free alternative) – pick up in studio or download online.

 - A FREE Celebration handprint plate for the birthday child.